MHSeals/ROS2-Docker-Development/README.md

 ## Running a ROS2 package

 In the container, run `colcon build` to build all the packages.
-Once that's finished, you can source the generated setup file: `source install/setup.bash`, and then run the package (ex: `ros2 run buoy_detection ai`).
+Once that's finished, you can source the generated setup file (ex: `source install/setup.bash`), and then run the package (ex: `ros2 run buoy_detection ai`).

 - To view running nodes and topics, run `rqt_graph`.